concord-consortium/lab/developer-doc/initial-setup-details.md

 Start watching the `src/` and `test/` directories with [Guard](dependencies.md#guard) and when files are changed automatically generate the JavaScript Lab modules, the examples, and run the tests.

-Now any change you make in `src/examples/` will generate the corresponding content in `public/examples/`.
 In addition changes in `src/lab/` generate the associated Lab modules in `lab/` and copy these modules to `public/lab/`.
 In addition any change in either the `src/lab/` or `test/`directories will run the tests and display the results in the console window where `bin/guard`